romnn/microgpusim/WIP.md

   - implement contains, merge, etc. for serde_yaml too and add some examples to serde_merge

+- DONE: make simple tests for the different benchmarks that check if outputs match
 - DONE: prepare to move out the benchmark stuff (keep it more generic in lib.rs at least)
 - DONE: check all the nvbit changes and push them
 - DONE: materialize config first? operate on the materialized configurations and benchmarks